Cocaine Drug Testing Explained

 - A hair sample test has the longest detection time, usually up to 90 days, but it usually takes 5 to 7 days for traces of cocaine metabolites to start accumulating in the hair.
 Another downside to this method is that hair cocaine drug test requires specialized equipment to carry out so it cannot be completed on the spot.

-How to Pass a Cocaine Drug Test?
+Passing Cocaine Drug Test?

-The one sure-fire way to pass a cocaine drug test is to stop consuming cocaine and wait out the period needed for your body to clean itself from it.
+The one sure-fire way to pass a cocaine drug test is to stop consuming cocaine and wait out the period needed for the body to clean itself from it.
 This usually takes 3 to 5 days depending on a person’s metabolism and during this period it is important to stay properly hydrated.

-You should also abstain from drinking alcohol altogether as mixing alcohol with cocaine in the liver causes the creation of cocaethylene, a substance that takes up to 50% longer to metabolize than benzoylecgonine and will also be detected by a cocaine drug test.
+One should also abstain from drinking alcohol altogether as mixing alcohol with cocaine in the liver causes the creation of cocaethylene, a substance that takes up to 50% longer to metabolize than benzoylecgonine and will also be detected by a cocaine drug test.

 It was also reported that eating fruit and drinking fruit juice as well as abstaining from cigarettes and caffeinated drinks for a period of time has helped in speeding up the cleansing process.